cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 -->

 In this section, I show you how to add type annotations to Nox sessions.
-If you disabled type coverage warnings (`TYP`) for Nox sessions, re-enable them for the purposes of this section.
+If you disabled type coverage warnings (`ANN`) for Nox sessions, re-enable them for the purposes of this section.

 The central type for Nox sessions is `nox.sessions.Session`, which is also the